odpi/egeria/open-metadata-implementation/access-services/asset-lineage/asset-lineage-spring/README.md

 <!-- SPDX-License-Identifier: CC-BY-4.0 -->
 <!-- Copyright Contributors to the ODPi Egeria project. -->

-# Asset Catalog Open Metadata Access Service (OMAS) with Spring
+# Asset Lineage Open Metadata Access Service (OMAS) with Spring

-The Asset Catalog OMAS spring module uses spring to create the server-side support for the REST services.
+The Asset Lineage OMAS spring module uses spring to create the server-side support for the REST services.